Screams Without Words: Aftermath and criticism

 He further wrote that "the arguments over the Times coverage of both Israel and Gaza can seem hair-splitting and cruel.
-Few deny women were horribly assaulted amid the slaughter on Oct.
-7"; he quoted a veteran foreign correspondent as saying that "the rushed story — and attempt to mechanically take it apart — is a disservice to the actual humans at the center of it."
+Few deny women were horribly assaulted amid the slaughter on October 7"; he quoted a veteran foreign correspondent as saying that "the rushed story — and attempt to mechanically take it apart — is a disservice to the actual humans at the center of it."
 He further wrote that it is "not entirely clear what [the story's claim of 'weaponized sexual violence'] means in a literal sense", and that "[the article] doesn't show that Hamas leaders or field commanders planned or ordered sexual attacks ... though it doesn't rule that out.
 The story's most conclusive details, taken from photographs of sexually mutilated bodies, can't answer that question."

-The Intercept reported that in March Schwartz was removed from the WhatsApp group used by the Times reporters on Gaza, and that on 4 April the New York Times international editor informed his staff that the paper had cut ties with Schwartz due to her social media activity.
+The Intercept reported that in March, Schwartz was removed from a WhatsApp group used by Times reporters on Gaza, and that on 4 April the New York Times international editor informed his staff that the paper had cut ties with Schwartz due to her social media activity.

 Newsroom leak investigation

-The publication of the article was followed by internal worries about the strength of its reporting.
+According to The Intercept, publication of the article was followed by internal worries about the strength of its reporting.
 The producers of the Times podcast The Daily had misgivings about the output of the investigation, causing an episode about the story to be set aside.
 The Times denied that any defects in the reporting were the cause of this, but treated the tabling becoming publicly known as a newsroom leak and started an internal investigation.
-Going on for weeks, the leak investigation led to tensions with the New York Times Guild (the paper's union, which is represented by NewsGuild-CWA) and dissention within the organization.
-The union alleged that the investigators had been especially interested in employees of Middle Eastern or North African ethnic origin—and that they had been poring over the membership and communications of an affinity group of these employees—characterizing this as "racially motivated" activity; NYT denied this.
+Going on for weeks, the leak investigation led to tensions with the New York Times Guild (the paper's union, which is represented by NewsGuild-CWA) and dissent within the organization.
+The union alleged that the investigators had been especially interested in employees of Middle Eastern or North African ethnic origin—and that they had been poring over the membership and communications of an affinity group of these employees—characterizing this as "racially motivated" activity; the Times denied this.
 The union further said that employees who had expressed doubts about the report, consistent with the policy of providing feedback within the organization, were required to disclose their private conversations.

 In April 2024, the Wall Street Journal reported that the internal investigation was intended to signal "enough" after "years of fights with its workforce over a variety of issues involving journalistic integrity".
 It quoted Executive Editor Joseph Kahn as saying that "The idea that someone dips into that process in the middle, and finds something that they considered might be interesting or damaging to the story under way, and then provides that to people outside, felt to me and my colleagues like a breakdown in the sort of trust and collaboration that's necessary in the editorial process."'
 On 15 April 2024, the Wall Street Journal reported that the New York Times had ended the investigation without conclusive findings.